giocip/JAVA_num7/README.md

 # num7 - SUPREME PRECISION GENERAL PURPOSE ARITHMETIC-LOGIC DECIMAL LIBRARY PACKAGE FOR JAVA
 ## _DESCRIPTION AND DOC_

-- _**`Num`**_ is a lightweight floating point numeric class called Num.java for arbitrary precision results with always supreme precision.
+- _**`Num`**_ is a lightweight floating point numeric class in num7/Num.java file for arbitrary precision results with always supreme precision.

 Easy to use like school math and WITHOUT IEEE754 ISSUES or -0 FAILURES, it can be deployed
 for web e-commerce developing, accounting apps and general math programs included financial ones.